Israel strikes Gaza tunnels as truce efforts remain elusive - WTMJ

 At least 200 Palestinians have been killed in the week of airstrikes, including 59 children and 35 women, with some 1,300 people wounded, according to the Gaza Health Ministry.
 Ten people in Israel, including a 5-year-old boy and a soldier, have been killed in the ongoing rocket attacks launched from civilian areas in Gaza toward civilian areas in Israel.

 Violence has also erupted between Jews and Arabs inside Israel, leaving scores of people injured.
-On Monday, an Israeli man attacked last week by a group of Arab citizens in the central city of Lod died of his wounds, according to police.
+On Monday, a Jewish man attacked last week by a group of Arabs in the central city of Lod died of his wounds, according to police.

+Prime Minister Benjamin Netanyahu met with top security officials on Monday evening and later said Israel would “continue to strike terror targets” in Gaza.
+“We will continue to operate as long as necessary in order to return calm and security to all Israeli citizens,” he said.

 The new airstrikes, which hit Gaza overnight Monday and again in the evening, hollowed out one floor of a multistory concrete building and killed five people.
 A woman picked through clothing, rubble and splintered furniture in a room that had been destroyed.
 One strike demolished the wall of one room, leaving untouched an open cabinet filled with bedding inside.
 Children walked over debris in the road.